JellyRollJunior/leet-code-journal/README.md

     * Redid this after reading BINARY SEARCH 101 on (Easy Binary Search Discussion page)
 * Container With Most Water
     * I kinda already knew how to do this question but my code is getting cleaner!
 Still a lot to improve on regarding redundant operations however.
+* Sort Colors
+    * 2 pass is super easy and straight forward.
+1 pass is a bit trickier.
+See if you can figure it out on your own next time!

 Binary
 * Add Binary